Gene Hackman and Betsy Arakawa suffered ‘no external trauma’ – police

 US actor Gene Hackman and his wife Betsy Arakawa suffered “no external trauma”, preliminary findings from a medical investigation found.

-Oscar-winning film star Hackman, 95, and his wife Betsy Arakawa, 65, were found dead, along with their dog, at their home in Santa Fe, New Mexico on Wednesday, and police said there were no apparent signs of foul play.
+Oscar-winning film star Hackman, 95, and his wife Betsy Arakawa, 65, were found dead, along with one of their dogs, at their home in Santa Fe, New Mexico on Wednesday, and police said there were no apparent signs of foul play.

-A statement from the Santa Fe County Sheriff’s Office said: “In the early hours of Thursday, February 27, 2025, Hackman and Arakawa were transported to the Office of the Medical Investigator.
+A statement from the Santa Fe County Sheriff’s Office said: “In the early hours of Thursday, February 27 2025, Hackman and Arakawa were transported to the Office of the Medical Investigator (OMI).

 “An autopsy was performed.
 Initial findings noted no external trauma to either individual.”

-The official results of the post-mortem examinations and toxicology reports are pending and the manner and cause of death has not yet been determined, according to the Sheriff’s Office.
+The official results of the post-mortem examinations and toxicology reports are pending and the manner and cause of death have not yet been determined, according to the Sheriff’s Office.

+Two other dogs were found alive at the property, one inside and one outside.

+Santa Fe County Sheriff Adan Mendoza told a press conference the pair had been “deceased for quite a while” but would leave further ruling to the OMI.

 New Mexico Gas Company tested gas lines in and around the home after the bodies were discovered, according to a search warrant, and while no signs of problems were found, a detective noted that people exposed to gas leaks or carbon monoxide may not show signs of poisoning.